jarenmcdonald1/rachels-blog/content/blog/my-favourite-smoothie-bowl-recipes/index.md

 description: Summer has me in the mood for endless smoothie bowls!
 thumbnail: photo-1539574610665-dc92264e9c4f.jpeg
 ---
-I’ve been obsessed with smoothie bowls lately.
+I’ve been obsessed with smoothie bowls lately...

 Maybe it's because I've never loved breakfast foods, and this just seems like a breakfast ice cream...?
 Who knows?

 Smoothie bowls are amazing for so many reasons;

 * They are nutrient-dense.